WinUdupa/2nd_Sem_Internship/README.md

-# 2nd Semester Internship Projects
+# 2nd Semester Internship Project

 ## Overview
 This repository is a curated collection of tasks and mini-projects completed during a 2nd-semester internship.
 It focuses on foundational web development skills, including JavaScript, DOM manipulation, and form validation, showcasing practical applications through small, functional projects.